kiranshila/cybermonday/doc/AST.md

 # Cybermonday IR AST and Transformation

-To fully capture the information available from the parse result from Flexmark, the first pass tree-transformation from Flexmark is into an intermediate representation (IR).
+To fully capture the information available from the parse result from Flexmark (or remark), the first pass tree-transformation from Flexmark (or remark) is into an intermediate representation (IR).
 Some nodes (say like `BulletListItem` and `OrderedListItem`) would normally render to the same HTML tag (`:li`), which would prevent the user from disambiguating between them and prevent special case